CloudLabsAI-Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-2-open-api.md

----
-title: Import API using OpenAPI
-parent: Adding APIs
-has_children: false
-nav_order: 2
----

-## Import API using OpenAPI
+## Task 3: Import API using OpenAPI

 Instead of importing operations one-by-one, you can also import a full API.
 The [OpenAPI specification](https://www.openapis.org/) (aka [Swagger](https://swagger.io)) is a definition format to describe RESTful APIs.
 The specification creates a RESTful interface for easily developing and consuming an API by effectively mapping all the resources and operations associated with it.